Advising, Registration and Major Declaration FAQ

 How do I declare my major?

-Students are expected to declare a major by the end of their sophomore year by submitting the Major Declaration Form to the Office of the Registrar.
+Students are expected to declare a major by the end of their sophomore year by submitting the Major/Minor Declaration Form to the Office of the Registrar.

 What if I want to declare a minor?

-After selecting a minor and speaking with your faculty advisor, submit the Minor Declaration Form to the Office of the Registrar.
+After selecting a minor and speaking with your faculty advisor, submit the Major/Minor Declaration Form to the Office of the Registrar.

 Can I double major?

 In most cases, yes.
 Speak with faculty advisors in both majors to ensure complete understanding of course requirements and sequencing.
-Submit a Major Declaration Form to the Office of the Registrar.
+Submit a Major/Minor Declaration Form to the Office of the Registrar.

 How do I change my major?